 Lie #1: “You have to pay your dues.”

 This usually gets thrown around to justify sitting in the salon for weeks or months, waiting until the clients somehow eventually decide to flock to you.
 The people who tell you this are wrong.
 You do not have dues to pay.
 Paying your tuition, graduating, and becoming licensed was sufficient.

-Sitting in the salon like a lump is not going to build your clientele.
+Sitting in the salon like a lump will not build your clientele.

-Unless you have enough savings to sustain your laziness, you need to be focusing on aggressively advertising and promoting yourself in your down time.
-In a perfect world, your salon owner would be responsible for keeping you busy–otherwise she wouldn’t have hired you to begin with.
+Unless you have enough savings to sustain your laziness, you need to aggressively advertise and promote yourself in your down time.
+In a perfect world, your salon owner would be responsible for keeping you busy—otherwise they wouldn’t have hired you to begin with.
 However, rarely ever are our work environments perfect (or even well-managed).
 So, often, professionals must fend for themselves.

 Since not every owner or manager is perfect (or even halfway-competent), you need to be focused on getting asses in your chair, not sitting on your own ass waiting for your book to fill up.
 This can be done for free without leaving the salon.